How to choose a financial advisor

 How do I pick a financial advisor?

-Whether you’re looking to shore up your retirement fund or need help managing your investments, you’ll find plenty of financial advisers at your disposal.
+Whether you’re looking to shore up your retirement fund or need help managing your investments, you’ll find plenty of financial advisors at your disposal.

 Although choice is no bad thing, the huge market for financial advice in the US can prove challenging when trying to find the right advisor for you.

-But cluing up on the types of advisors available, along with some guidelines on determining whether one or the other is right for you, will see you land on a service that works for you and your finances.
+However, educating yourself on the types of advisors available and following some guidelines on determining whether one or the other is right for you will help you choose a service that works for you and your finances.

 At Unbiased, we match you with a financial advisor perfectly suited to meet your needs.
 Answer a few simple questions here, and we’ll take care of the rest.